Post

 BIFF Square

-The hotel is right across from BIFF Square, which is lively and convenient.
+Right outside the hotel is BIFF Square, which is lively and convenient.

 ~=11:00 Lunch — Hongkong 0410 Nampo 1st Branch

-Near noon, I casually found a restaurant inside BIFF for lunch.
+Near noon, we casually picked a restaurant inside BIFF for lunch.
 This one serves Korean-Chinese cuisine.

-Ordered fried dumplings, sweet and sour pork (medium, feels like a small size would be enough), and Korean-style black bean noodles.
+Ordered fried dumplings, sweet and sour pork (medium, but a small size might be better), and Korean-style jajangmyeon.

-Fried dumplings are a bit greasy, but sweet and sour pork is good.
+Fried dumplings are a bit greasy, but the sweet and sour pork is good.

-12:15 Take the bus + walk, arrive at Matsushima Ropeway Station
+12:15 Take the bus + walk to Songdo Cable Car Station

-After getting off the bus, I still need to walk about 10 minutes.
-It’s too hot, so I’ll first go to the convenience store to get a cup of homemade iced latte to cool down.
+After getting off the bus, there’s about a 10-minute walk.
+It’s too hot, so let’s first go to the convenience store to get a self-made iced latte to cool down.

-After entering, go to the counter to exchange for the Busan Pass cable car ticket (Pass is a crystal cabin, round trip, so keep the ticket safe).
+After entering, line up at the counter to exchange your Busan Pass for the cable car ticket (the Pass is for the crystal cabin, round trip, so keep the ticket safe).

 After getting the ticket, take the escalator upstairs to line up for the cable car.
-(They handed out lollipops, but I didn’t take one)
+(They gave out lollipops, but I didn’t take one)

 12:25 Board the vehicle

-Go down the stairs, turn right, and walk straight to reach the “Matsushima Ryugu Suspension Bridge.”
+Go down the stairs, turn right, and walk straight to reach the “Songdo Dragon Palace Suspension Bridge.”

-There is no shade here at all.
-Under the strong sun, it can get very hot, but you can get a bird’s-eye view of the entire Matsushima Ropeway.
+There is no shade here at all, and it’s very sunny under the strong sun.
+You can get a bird’s-eye view of the entire Songdo Cable Car.

-~=13:00 Return to Matsushima Ropeway, queue for the ropeway back
+~=13:00 Return to Songdo Cable Car, line up for the cable car back

-~=13:25 Leave Matsushima and walk back to take the bus
+~=13:25 Leave Songdo and walk back to take the bus

-There is also a viewing platform near the cable car, but we didn’t go because it was too hot.
+There is also an observation deck near the cable car, but we skipped it because it was too hot.

 Walk back to the bus stop, return to the city, and then transfer to a minibus to Gamcheon Culture Village.